harrystech/arthur-redshift-etl/cloudformation/README.md

 # Prerequisites

+## Key pairs

 A key pair has to be created beforehand.
 The name of the keypair must be `dw-{ENV}-keypair` where the `ENV` is the environment that you choose for the stacks, such as `prod` or `dev`.

+## S3 buckets

+There are two different bucket that we expect to get used.
+Both buckets must be setup before you can start running the ETL and are not part of the CloudFormation setup.
+* The `object-store` is used for temporary data around schemas, data files and configuration.
+* The `data-lake` maybe used to load static data from or to unload cluster data into.

 # Resources